PapRazzi/portfolio-3/wifi-paris/wifi-paris.md

            )
 ```

-Then, let's extract the device brand, based on the OS (for Apple), or the full device name.
+Then, let's extract the device brand, based on the OS (for Apple), or the full device name:

 ```r